What is IET Faraday?

 The IET Faraday programme has been developed by the Institution of Engineering and Technology, Europe’s largest professional organisation in the field.
 Our aim is to introduce a new generation to the sheer excitement of science, technology and engineering.

 The IET Faraday resources are free and all available through our website.
-Our materials include cross-curricular classroom activities with accompanying film clips, multimedia interactives, and downloadable supporting files such as PowerPoint presentation and handouts that you can tailor to the needs of your students.
+Our materials include cross-curricular classroom activities with accompanying film clips, online games and quizzes, as well as downloadable supporting files such as PowerPoint presentation and handouts that you can tailor to the needs of your students.
 We also run an annual competition - IET Faraday Challenge Days - as well as offer classroom posters and careers packs that you can order from us free of charge.

 What is IET Education?